There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 Money is numbers and numbers never end.
 If it takes money to be happy, your search for happiness will never end.

-With that being said, what financial wealth can do is make your life easier and make it easier for you to achieve time wealth (freedom).
+With that being said, financial wealth can make your life easier and make it easier for you to achieve time wealth (freedom).

 Social Wealth (Support)

-The second type of wealth is your social wealth or your social connection in society.
-This is determined by your connections with other people such as family, friends, and community.
+The second type of wealth is your social wealth or social connection in society.
+Your relationships with others, such as family, friends, and community, determine this.

 The people you surround yourself with will affect your social wealth.

-If you want to increase your social wealth you should try to surround yourself with good people who have honest intentions.
-You can do this by increasing your social connections, spending more time with positive influences, and getting rid of negative social connections.
+You can do this by increasing your social connections, spending more time with positive influences, and eliminating negative social connections.

-This will give you have a strong social circle that will support you in the good times and the bad.
+This will give you a solid social circle that will support you in the good and bad times.

 Examples Of Social Wealth: